kerrrusha/wot-stat-tracker/README.md

 At the state of 20.09.2023, WoT Stat Tracker is being hosted at:
 https://wot-stat-tracker.com/

-Application supports EU and NA server only.
+Application supports EU and NA server.

 ### Features
 - Track in-game statistics for World of Tanks players, including WN8, Winrate, WTR and others.